 Of course, I never passed on the pudding pops that my Grandpa always had stocked in his freezer for my sisters, brother, and me.
-Those memories were the inspiration behind these Caramel Frappuccino Pudding Pops that I made last summer.
-I really do need to make another version soon.
+As I got older, I finally started enjoying ice cream.
+A big scoop of coffee ice cream on top of warm chocolate chip brownies is one of my guilty pleasures.

 No Churn Ice Cream